Rodrigo Galilea: Biography

 Son of Víctor Galilea Linares, former president of the Chilean Chamber of Construction (CChC), and Gloria Vial Rodríguez.
 He is the fifth of eleven siblings.
 Married to Pilar Vicuña Molina, Executive Director of the «Corporación Ven y Ayúdame».
 He is the father of five children.

 He studied at Colegio Tabancura in Santiago and entered the Law School of the Pontifical Catholic University of Chile, where he graduated as a lawyer in 1990.
 He later took theology courses at the Catholic University of Maule.

-In the private sector, he practiced his profession in companies such as Lucchetti, Aguas San Pedro S.A., Agrícola El Volcán S.A., Aguas y Riles S.A., among others.
+In the private sector, he practiced his profession in companies such as Lucchetti S.A., Aguas San Pedro S.A., Agrícola El Volcán S.A., Aguas y Riles S.A., among others.
 In the educational field, he served as director of the management company of the Pumahue and Manquecura schools, as well as director of the English College of Talca.
 He was also linked to the CChC in the Maule Region.

 He was part of Constructora Galilea until 2010, when he resigned from his position but remained a partner.
 This construction company was later questioned after, in 2023, residents of the Parque Zapallar neighborhood in Curicó were affected by the overflow of the Guaiquillo River in Curicó.
 Moreover, the company had reportedly been sanctioned in Peru at least 32 times due to complaints related to social housing.